thriveweb/greatstart/content/enrolmentsPages/enrolment-promotion.md

     20% of your first 4 weeks*
 breakoutBox:
   content: >-
-    From time to time our services offer promotional campaigns that are relevant for specific service.
+    From time to time our services offer promotional offers that are relevant for a specific service.
 Please discuss with the Centre Director to provide you the terms and conditions of the promotional offer.
   title: Mildura Early Learning Early Centre
 enrolmentsSection3: >-
   ## Enrol and start at Mildura Early Learning Centre by 2 May 2025 and get 20%